Extending React

 createDir

-verifies that all children are FileSystem
+verifies that all JSX children are FileSystem

 instances before creating a Dir